Stay safe in the sun

 - Use whatever shade you can.

 - Cover up if you can, and apply sunscreen thoroughly to all areas of exposed skin.
-Reapply sunscreen regularly.
+Reapply sunscreen regularly, and be generous.
+(The NHS says most people do not wear enough sunscreen.)

 - Wear a hard hat.